One-Sided Local Crossing Minimization: Introduction

 \section{Introduction}

-Abstract networks are often drawn as node--link diagrams: nodes are mapped to points (or small disks) and links (edges) are mapped to curves that connect the corresponding nodes.
-In principle, node--link diagrams are an intuitive way to visualize small and medium-size networks, but how easily and quickly users can execute some task on a given drawing depends on several aesthetic criteria.
+Abstract graphs and networks are often drawn as node-link diagrams: nodes are mapped to points (or small disks) and links (edges) are mapped to curves that connect the corresponding nodes.
+In principle, node-link diagrams are an intuitive way to visualize small and medium-size networks, but how easily and quickly users can execute some task on a given drawing depends on several aesthetic criteria.
 According to user studies~\cite{Purchase1997WhichAesthetic,KornerAlbert2002Speed}, the number of crossings (but also the crossing angle~\cite{HuangEadesHong2014Larger}) plays an important role.
 These findings in cognitive psychology motivate research on crossing minimization in graph drawing.
 Unfortunately, the crossing minimization turned out to be \NP-hard~\cite{GareyJohnsonStockmeyer1976}.
 Therefore, researchers have also studied restricted settings, where nodes must be placed on a circle or, in the case of bipartite graphs, on either of two parallel lines called \emph{layers}.
 However, even in these restricted settings, where (assuming straight-line edges) the number of crossings depends only on the order of the vertices, crossing minimization turned out to be \NP-hard~\cite{garey-johnson-cr-NP-SIJADM83}.
 Eades and Wormald \cite{ew-ecdbg-Algorithmica94} showed that 2-layer crossing minimization remains \NP-hard in the one-sided case where the ordering of the vertices on one of the two layers is given.
-For this case, they proposed the so-called \emph{median heuristic} and showed that it is a 3-approximation algorithm.
-The median heuristic orders the vertices on the flexible layer by the order of their median neighbors on the fixed layer, assuming that vertices on the flexible layer have degree at least~1.
+For this case, they proposed a so-called \emph{median heuristic} and showed that it is a 3-approximation algorithm.
+This median heuristic orders the vertices on the flexible layer by the order of their median neighbors on the fixed layer, assuming that vertices on the flexible layer have degree at least~1.
 (For the proof of the approximation factor, they insisted that, in the case of ties, vertices of odd degree come before vertices of even degree.)
-Eades and Wormald pointed out that algorithms for 2-layer crossing minimization are important subroutines in the so-called Sugiyama framework~\cite{sugiyama-etal-hierarchical-TSMC81} for drawing layered graphs: First, an algorithm for the two-sided case is applied to layers~1 and~2; then layer~2 is fixed and an algorithm for the one-sided case is applied to layers~2 and~3, etc.~-- until the total number of crossings does not decrease any more.
-Moreover, one-sided crossing minimization was the topic of the Parameterized Algorithms and Computational Experiments Challenge (PACE\footnote{\url{https://pacechallenge.org/2024/}}) 2024.
+There are other approaches including a $1.4664$-approximation algorithm by Nagamochi~\cite{Nagamochi2005} and the barycenter heuristic, which does not provide a constant-factor approximation guarantee, but empirical studies have demonstrated that it is highly effective in practice~\cite{jm-2lscm-JGAA97}.
+Eades and Wormald pointed out that algorithms for 2-layer crossing minimization are important subroutines in the so-called Sugiyama framework~\cite{sugiyama-etal-hierarchical-TSMC81} for layered graph drawing of hierarchical and directed graphs: Once the nodes of the input graph are partitioned into a stack of layers, an algorithm for the two-sided case is first applied to layers~1 and~2; then layer~2 is fixed and an algorithm for the one-sided case is applied to layers~2 and~3, etc. This process is repeated forward and backward until the total number of crossings does not decrease any more (or a certain iteration threshold is reached).
+Moreover, one-sided crossing minimization was the topic of the Parameterized Algorithms and Computational Experiments (PACE) Challenge 2024~\cite{DBLP:conf/iwpec/KindermannKT24}.